Super Cheap SSL Certs for Your Home Lab or Small Business

 Open the email with the subject ORDER #nnnnn- Your PositiveSSL Certificate for yourssldomain.tld.
 Download the zip, extract the contents, and enjoy securing your home lab or small business with your newly minted SSL cert for 6 silly dollars a year.

 If you used the online CSR generator, remember when you saved your private key?
-You’ll need to combine the .crt and the .key files into a .pfx file to make it usable.
+You'll need to combine the .crt (or .cer if you named it that) and the .key files into a .pfx file to make it usable.
 To do this, name the .key file with the same base name as your crt.
 This is important or it will not work.
 In the example below, your private key would be named cert.key.

 Now open a command prompt, change to the directory that contains your .key and .crt and enter the following: certutil –MergePFX cert.cer cert.pfx

 Oh, and if you realize that you entered the wrong hostname, or if the hostname changes, you can regenerate your cert!
 Just click My Account -> Complete Orders, click on the order number -> scroll down and click Re-Issue Certificate.
 I'm assuming your old certificate will just be placed in the Certificate Revocation List.